vertica/VerticaPy/docs/source/examples_learn_pokemon.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/examples_pokemon_cv.html

-We have an excellent model with an average AUC of more than 99%.
+We have an excellent model with an average ``AUC`` of more than ``99%``.
 Let's create a model with the entire dataset and look at the importance of each feature.

 .. code-block:: python